Stem Cells and Cancer – India 2018 symposium brings together cancer experts to spread awareness about stem cell research

 Area of Interest

-Somaiya Institute of Research and Consultancy
+Somaiya Institute for Research and Consultancy

 The conference was organised to enlighten medical & science students about stem cells and cancer, and about the recent advances.